Nodulaire/ELK-Ansible/Documentation/ELK-Stack-Deployment-v1.md

 (The structures showed below are obtained by the *tree* unix command made by Steve Baker).

-Each playbook follow this structure :
+Each playbook follows this structure :

 ```
 XXX